GBMA is an associate member of the International Generic and Biosimilar Medicines Association (IGBA)

 - Taiwan Generic Pharmaceutical Association (TGPA-Taiwan)

-- In addition, the generic medicines associations of Australia, Brazil and Mexico are Associate Members
+- In addition, the generic and biosimilar medicines associations of Australia, Argentina, Brazil, Malaysia, Mexico, Republic of Serbia and Republic of Montenegro are Associate Members

 Through its constituent member associations, the IGBA maintains constant dialogue with the ICH, WHO, WTO, WIPO and other international organizations.

 IGBA members share a set of common principles: